junxit/us-congress-bills-117/metadata.md

 - 2022-09-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-141.
 - 2022-09-07 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-141.
 - 2022-09-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 479.
+- 2022-09-28 — Amendment SA 6026 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Amendment SA 6026 proposed by Senator Schumer for Senator Peters. (consideration: CR S5164; text: CR S5503-5504) In the nature of a substitute.
+- 2022-09-28 — Measure laid before Senate by unanimous consent. (consideration: CR S5163-5164)
+- 2022-09-28 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S5503-5504)
+- 2022-09-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-09-28 — Senate amendment agreed to: Amendment SA 6026 agreed to in Senate by Unanimous Consent.
+- 2022-09-28 — Senate amendment proposed (on the floor): Amendment SA 6026 proposed by Senator Schumer for Senator Peters.
+- 2022-09-28 — Senate amendment submitted
+- 2022-09-28 — The committee substitute withdrawn by Unanimous Consent.